Flu Prevention: Protect Yourself And Your Family From Sickness

-The children have been back to school now for a month and we are starting to see the rise of colds and other ailments both in our children and in our workplaces.
+The children have been back to school now for a couple of months and we are starting to see the rise of colds and other ailments both in our children and in our workplaces.
 Though these are not usually cases of influenza, it is a reminder that the true flu season is just around the corner and we need to protect our families and our co-workers.

 The flu (influenza) is an infection of the nose, throat and lungs caused by the influenza virus.
 The real influenza virus doesn’t generally affect the stomach.
 In most people, the flu is uncomfortable, tiring, and can keep you bedridden for many days.
 The flu can be serious.
 Each year the flu causes 500- 1500 deaths in Canada.

-Beverly’s Hot Tips for celebrating Flu Prevention Month?
+Beverly’s Hot Tips For Building Resiliency and Celebrating Flu Prevention Month?

 - Fight germs, and wash your hands properly and often